 According to Chron, if you were to be a newbie game producer straight out of college, you’d be looking at something along the lines of $51,000.
 This all depends on several factors as well, like location, and education.

-Luckily for game producers, the pay jumps significantly after a few years producing.
+Luckily for game producers, the pay jumps significantly after a few years of producing.
 You could expect about $70,000 after three years of steady work.
 Again, this is all just a general overview.
-I can’t guarantee that you’d get this, or maybe you would completely blow everyone out of the water and become the game producing wunderkind.
+I can’t guarantee that you’d get this, or maybe you would completely blow everyone out of the water and become the game-producing wunderkind.

 Executive producers, people like Todd Howard are the highest earners amongst producers.
 They can potentially earn anywhere from $100,000 to $132,000.
-Phenoms like Todd Howard makes a salary of upwards of $1.5 million.
+Phenoms like Todd Howard make a salary of upwards of $1.5 million.